 How to apply to build in Wilton

-2. Fill out a Development and Building Permit Application.
-This can be found at our office or online.
-Please click here for a link to the application.
+- Fill out a Development and Building Permit Application.
+They can also be picked up at the office.

 Developments and the National Building Code

 Under the Rural Municipality of Wilton No. 472 Zoning Bylaw, development is described as "the carrying out of any building, engineering, mining, or other operations, in, on or over land, or the making of any material change in the use or intensity of use of any building or land”.
 In the Rural Municipality of Wilton, no person shall undertake a development or commence a use unless a Development and Building Permit has first been obtained.
 Development and Building Permit Application forms are available at the Rural Municipality of Wilton office and online.
 Please click here for link to the application.
 Property owners are legally responsible for obtaining permits; however someone may look after the permit process on the owner’s behalf, such as a contractor.

 Please Note: All buildings over 100 square feet within the Rural Municipality of Wilton must meet the National Building Code 2010.
 In order to receive approval from the Municipal Building Inspector, developers are required to submit two (2) sets of construction drawings/building plans with a completed Development and Building Permit Application.
 The required drawings include engineer-stamped Foundation Plans, Floor Plans, Structural Plans, Elevation Plans, Cross Sections, Mechanical Plans, Electrical Plans, and Site plans with dimensions from property lines, roads and other buildings.
 Please click here for a link to a Development and Building Information Package.